 All fair value measurements are recurring.
-The carrying values of cash, income and interest receivable, subscriptions receivable, accounts receivable, prepaid interest, accounts receivable - portfolio securities sold, loan payable, distributions payable, and accounts payable and accrued liabilities, approximate their fair values due to their short-term nature.
-Fair values of Fund's investments in common shares are classified as Level 1 when the related security is actively traded and a quoted price is available.
+The carrying values of cash, income and interest receivable, accounts receivable, prepaid interest, loan payable, distributions payable and accounts payable and accrued liabilities, approximate their fair values due to their short-term nature.
+Fair values of the Fund's investments are classified as Level 1 when the related security is actively traded and a quoted price is available.
 If an instrument classified as Level 1 subsequently ceases to be actively traded, it is transferred out of Level 1.
 In such cases, instruments are reclassified into Level 2, unless the measurement of its fair value requires the use of significant unobservable inputs, in which case it is classified as Level 3.

-No transfers between levels have occurred during the years ended December 31, 2023 or 2022.
+No transfers between levels have occurred during the years ended December 31, 2023 and 2022.